SushantChhetry/llm-trading-bot/deepseek-experiment/docs/guides/dashboard/debugging.md

-# Local Debugging Guide - Docker Compose
+# Dashboard Debugging Guide

-This guide helps you debug the Vercel + Railway integration locally using Docker Compose.
+This guide helps you debug the dashboard and API integration locally using Docker Compose or development setup.

 ## Quick Start